openedx/edx-documentation/en_us/shared/course_components/create_problem.rst

    * Insights also uses the text with this formatting to identify each problem.
      For more information, see `Using edX Insights`_.

+When you enter text, note that the simple editor cannot interpret certain symbol characters correctly.
+These symbols are reserved HTML characters: greater than (>), less than (<), and ampersand (&).
+If you enter text that includes these characters, the simple editor cannot save your edits.
+To resolve this problem, replace these characters in your problem text with the HTML entities that represent them.

+* To enter >, type ``&gt;``.
+* To enter <, type ``&lt;``.
+* To enter &, type ``&amp;``.

 .. _Advanced Editor:

 ====================